|General description of the discipline

 Image: Graphic Design Department - Presentation during Graduation Festival 2014

-What happens in the discipline?
-If we take a look from a distance, it becomes apparent that many of the current developments in graphic design are connected to three comprehensive themes: information, technology and the globalisation of society.
+What takes place within the discipline?
+Many of the current developments in graphic design are connected to three comprehensive themes: information, technology and the globalisation of society.

 If one conclusion can be drawn from this, it is that graphic designers cannot avoid reflecting on their role in the contemporary information society.
-One of the main questions they ask themselves is a moral one: do I contribute to this dissemination of information, or are there limits to what I send out into the world?
+One of the main questions they ask themselves is of a moral character: Do I wish to contribute to the dissemination of information, or are there limits to what I will send out into the world?

 Graphic design is founded on technique and technology.
-The message is inextricably linked to the medium, and this is reflected in the history of graphic design.
-For a long time, the profession was connected to the art of printing, which slowly but surely reinvented itself over time.
+The message is inextricably linked to the medium, as reflected in the history of graphic design.
+For a long time, the profession was connected to the art of printing, which gradually reinvented itself over time.
 The digital revolution led the profession into the fast-paced world of bits and chips.
-It is difficult to imagine that 25 years ago, designers did not use computers, and that there were hardly any designers who designed for the computer.
-Paper will not disappear completely, but eventually almost all information will reach us through digital systems.
-Consequently, graphic designers have to be knowledgeable about technological possibilities, and preferably are able to work with the technology.
-Additionally, they have to understand how technology transforms relations and practices.
-Technology enables interaction, and thus encourages substantive input from the public.
+It is difficult to imagine that only 25 years ago, designers did not use computers, and hardly any designer designed for the computer.
+Although paper will not disappear completely, almost all information will eventually reach us through digital systems.
+Graphic designers must therefore be knowledgeable about technological possibilities, and they should ideally be able to work with the technology.
+In addition, they must understand how technology transforms relationships and practices.
+Technology enables interaction, thus encouraging meaningful input from the public.

 These new developments provoke exciting reactions.
-Young designers seek out hidden treasures of the analogue era and tackle the challenges of the digital age.
-They research the concept of manual labour in contemporary society, and how automated processes influence design results.
-They give new life to vintage design traditions and invent new applications for existing technologies.
-This distinguishes them from designers who solely employ the possibilities of design programmes, and from those that only work with pencil.
-They also distinguish themselves from the capable amateur with their conceptual abilities and knowledge of the field.
-In addition to the capable amateur there is also the incapable one, who, for some designers, is a true source of inspiration.
-This amateur represents open-mindedness, authentic style and uncontrived simplicity in presentation.
+Young designers seek hidden treasures from the analogue era and take on the challenges of the digital age.
+They research the concept of manual labour in contemporary society, as well as the ways in which automated processes influence design results.
+They give new life to vintage design traditions, while inventing new applications for existing technologies.